ConorMarco/BreckMinecraft/index.md

 Finally, we will install the Breck modpack.
 You should be able to `Browse Modpacks` and search for `Breck Pack Please Ignore` by `comarn`.
 Simply click `install` and it will appear in `My Modpacks`, allowing you to hit `play`!

+## Problems Launching?
+Workaround

+A couple people had trouble launching the pack due to an incompatibility on certain computers with the newest version of Minecarft.
+Christos found a workaround: manually install forge and launch the game.
+I'll explain below, but there's a video here to watch someone do the process with a different pack: https://www.youtube.com/watch?v=kIUEK14_0s8

+Download the forge 31.1.25 installer from http://files.minecraftforge.net/.
+Install it to the default directory.
+Then, in the Twitch launcher on the pack, click the gear and hit Open Folder.
+Take a note of the current folder, then, go up the folder structure until you are in the Minecraft folder, then go to Install and launch minecraft.exe from there.
+Finally, in the launcher, make a new launcher profile by going to the installations tab and making a new profile.
+For the game directory, choose the folder that originally opened from Twitch.
+Then you should be able to launch the game.

 ## Server Details

 Address: 54.39.218.73:25566